Too much self-development can make you feel worse.

 The more I tried to ‘improve’ myself by adding things – journalling, gratitude, meditation, active questions, yoga, pilates, HIIT training – the more tangled I got.
 I couldn’t work out what to prioritise or how to fit it all in and no matter what I did, I felt like I was doing something wrong.

 When I gave up alcohol and sugar, I woke up without the guilt and judgment.
-That – and writing this blog – gave me the distance I needed to pay attention to one fundamental thing I’ve been overlooking all this time.
+That – and writing this blog – gave me the distance I needed to pay attention to the fundamental thing I’ve been overlooking all this time.

 Self-development is about choosing what you’d like to develop – doing the things you need to do in order to close the gap between where you are now and where you’d like to be.
 My approach to self-development was to close all gaps.
 I was trying to do everything.